sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling/README.md

 __*Dunston Checks In*?
 Really?__

-Man, I hadn't given a thought to the movie in twenty years.
-I was trying to think of a short sentence so it would be easier to visualize in the tutorial, and it just popped into my mind riding a wave of 90s nostalgia.
+I didn't have a single thought about this movie for twenty years.
+I was trying to think of a short sentence that would be easier to visualize in this tutorial and it just popped into my mind riding a wave of 90s nostalgia.

 <p align="center">
 <img src="./img/dci.jpg">